Keen To Get Reformer Results Without the Hefty Price Tag? 7 Best Pilates Boards To Upgrade Your Home Workouts

 Reasons to avoid

 This multi-functional board is designed to work the whole body, much like a Reformer.
 It's sleek and compact so easy to pack away, and it has elasticated straps as well as sliding pads for Reformer-style moves.
-It comes highly rated by customers, with one sharing that it works well as a Reformer alternative if you're short on space.
+It comes highly rated by customers, who praise how easy it is to use and the great workout it provides.

 2. Most stylish Pilates board